-A DTC (Direct To Consumer) model allows brands to cut down on customer acquisition costs, build solid brand-consumer relationships, and gain better visibility and control over their supply chain.
+A DTC (Direct To Consumer) model allows small businesses to cut down on customer acquisition costs, build solid brand-consumer relationships, and gain better visibility and control over their supply chain.

 Unlike retail eCommerce, DTC brands directly sell, interact, and manage consumers.

 Reports state that the DTC market is thriving at 15% YoY growth.
-Ssales revenue, which was $20B in 2021, is expected to grow multifold in upcoming years.
+Sales revenue, which was $20B in 2021, is expected to grow multifold in upcoming years.

 The holiday season brings a golden opportunity for DTC brands to strike big.